johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

    code .
    ```

-1. If everything worked, it should look like this.
+1. If everything is correct, it should look like this.

    In the PowerShell console running **git**.